 • It can make it difficult to sell property: If a tax lien shows up during a title search, it can be a red flag to a potential buyer.
 You might find selling a car or home more challenging while the lien exists.
 Similarly, it can be challenging to refinance with a lien on your property, as the government has a claim to your equity.

 • It doesn’t go away with bankruptcy: Bankruptcy often discharges debts and can help give you a clean slate.
-It won’t remove a tax lien, though.
-The tax debt remains after bankruptcy.
+It won’t remove a tax lien, though, because the tax debt remains after bankruptcy.

 Reach Out to Us